systeminit/si/app/docs/src/explanation/iac-comparison.md

 ### Unified workflow, not choose your own adventure

 Nobody uses just an Infrastructure as Code tool.
-To make things work in production, you need to make choices about multiple external tools: state management, secrets, CI/CD, policy enforcement, visualization, code review, etc. Each of these choices needs to be considered in the context of the others, be explained to your users, and has pros and cons.
+To make things work in production, you need to make choices about multiple external tools: state management, secrets, CI/CD, policy enforcement, visualization, code review, etc. Each of these choices needs to be considered in the context of the others, explained to your users, and has pros and cons.

 System Initiative is a single, unified workflow that streamlines the entire life cycle of Infrastructure Automation.
 Change control is built in.
 There is no need for bespoke infrastructure pipelines.
 Policy and validation are built in through our qualifications.
 Visualization comes for free.
 Dynamic change set review is built in.
 Authorization is ubiquitous.
 Secret storage is built in.
 We do this not because you can't get those things from other vendors, but because the user experience of having to get them, manage them, automate them, and understand them is too high.
 By making a unified experience, we have the freedom to improve the status quo.

 ### AI Native, not an AI afterthought

 AI Native platforms were designed to work well with AI, putting those interactions at the center of the workflow and experience.
 System Initiative's [digital twins](./architecture/digital-twin.md), which map 1:1 to how the upstream provider works, are the foundation of that.
 By building 1:1 models, we can leverage the training data already in the LLM; we don't need to add context for it to understand how to configure infrastructure correctly.
-(You might still need to, but that will likely be more about specificity than understanding).
+(You might still need to, but that will likely be more about specificity than understanding.)
 Through allowing the Agent to explore and propose changes in [simulated change sets](./architecture/change-control.md), we can give immediate feedback when they make a mistake (like inventing an attribute that might not exist, or setting an inappropriate value), rather than waiting for a long (and likely non-existent) test cycle.
-Our subscription model enables the Agent to create the correct relationships between configuration values and utilize our comprehensive schema, which includes upstream documentation, to make informed choices.
+Our subscription model enables the Agent to create the correct relationships between configuration values and to use our comprehensive schema, which includes upstream documentation, to make informed choices.
 Setting it up is as easy as [cloning our git repository and running a setup script](https://github.com/systeminit/si-ai-agent).

 With Infrastructure as Code, AI integration works similarly to application code.
-The Agent has been trained on how to write Terraform code, but struggles to write code that conforms to an existing standard or structure.
+The Agent has been trained to write Terraform code but struggles to conform to an existing standard or structure.
 You must provide all the necessary context for every task - context that, if you're in a large organization, is often scattered across multiple repositories and state files.
 When it makes a mistake, you will learn about it only much later - when you plan, or when you apply.
-Because the infrastructure code is, by nature, an abstraction of the underlying provider (and even more so when it is well factored with variables, modules, etc.), the context necessary to make good decisions is much larger.
-We've seen folks who have put in a lot of time and effort have OK outcomes using agents to help write their IaC - but System Initiative eliminates the need for that effort through intentional design.
+Because the infrastructure code, by nature, is an abstraction of the underlying provider (and even more so when it is well factored with variables, modules, etc.), the context necessary to make good decisions is much larger.
+We've seen folks who have put in a lot of time and effort achieve OK outcomes using agents to help write their IaC - but System Initiative eliminates the need for that effort through intentional design.

 ## Terraform

-This section provides guidance for mapping your expertise in Terraform to System Initiative.
+This section provides guidance on mapping your Terraform expertise to System Initiative.

 :::info
 This section is obviously written from the perspective of System Initiative.
 That said, our goal here is never to misrepresent how Terraform works.
 Our examples are taken from HashiCorp's own documentation: